FunctionalUrology/MLme/README.md

     -  <i>**Step 1: Input**</i>

        -  Prepare your data in either .csv or .txt format ([Example input data](https://github.com/FunctionalUrology/MLcanvas/blob/main/example-input-data/data-tab-sep.txt)).
 Each row should represent a sample, and each column should represent a feature.
 The first column should contain the sample name, and the last column should contain the target classes.
 Make sure your file doesn't have any missing values (NaN).
-You can refer to the example input data for guidance.
 Here's an example of how your input data should look.

             | Sample   | Feature 1 | Feature 2 | Target Class |
             |----------|-----------|-----------|--------------|